sstelfox/stelfox.net/content/notes/syslog_ng.md

 were tampered with in transit.
 This is used to differentiate with logs that came in through the UDP network mechanism from clients that don't support sending their logs over TLS.
-If you prefer to save the few bytes with every message you can remove the `tags` config or adjust it to your liking.
+If you prefer to save the few bytes with every message you can remove the `tags` configuration or adjust it to your liking.

 The other is the path for per-host logs (defined in the destination).
 I would consider carefully what the most likely use case of the logs are going to be (when are you going to want to access them?).
-There are generally two schools of thought for these types of file, host centric or date centric.
+There are generally two schools of thought for these types of file, host-centric or date-centric.

 If you are likely going to be using your raw log files to investigate an issue on an individual host (performance issue, limited security breach, etc) then a host centric view is going to be most efficient for you.
-If instead you want to see paterns or similarities between many hosts at once during a certain time window (large security breach, common changes such as package upgrades between several hosts, etc), it'll likely be easier to work with your logs based on the date.
-I prefer the host centric approach as I additionally push my logs into graylog, but limit the time window that graylog keeps relying on these on disk files for long term archiving.
+If instead you want to see patterns or similarities between many hosts at once during a certain time window (large security breach, common changes such as package upgrades between several hosts, etc), it'll likely be easier to work with your logs based on the date.
+I prefer the host centric approach as I additionally push my logs into `graylog`, but limit the time window that `graylog` keeps relying on these on disk files for long term archiving.

-You'll need to allow tcp port 6514 inbound on your host's firewall from your log clients (I usually allow the whole network since this is a heavily authenticated service).
+You'll need to allow TCP port 6514 inbound on your host's firewall from your log clients (I usually allow the whole network since this is a heavily authenticated service).